brandur/rack-instruments/README.md

 Configuration
 -------------

-Use `configure` with a block to change one of these settings:
+Configure the module right in your middleware stack with any of the following options:

 * **context:** A hash of extra data context to include in the instrumentation.
 * **id_generator:** Subroutine used to generate identifiers for the request.